karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-07-12-Create Parts Order.md

 ---

-The Part Order API is used to create a parts order.
+The Part Order API is used to create a Parts Sales Order.

 When placing an order the parts and quantities passed to the API are processed as an order on the business system and, if successful, the order number is returned.